 Depending on your vested account balance and the Plan provisions, you may be able to defer distribution of your account.
 If you are eligible to defer and elect to do so, you may continue to invest your account in the Plan's investment options to the extent permitted by the Plan.
 By deferring distribution you will have access to investment options that may not be generally available on similar terms outside the Plan.
-Fees and expenses (including administrative or investment-related fees) outside the Plan may be different than those that apply to your account under the Plan.
-Refer to the Plan's Summary Plan Description ("SPD") or contact John Hancock at myplan.johnhancock.com or at 1.800.294.3575 to determine if the option to defer distribution is available to you.
+Fees and expenses (including administrative or investment-related fees) outside the Plan.
+Refer to the Plan's Summary Plan Description ("SPD") or contact John Hancock at myplan.johnhancock.com or at 888.695.4472 to determine if the option to defer distribution is available to you.
 Your account will be subject to any required notices, copies of which you previously received.
 Additional copies as well as detailed Plan and investment information are available through John Hancock.